 Sec.
-33-563.
-Residential project fences.
+33-1063.
+Residential project fences and walls.

 New residential project fences or walls are not permitted in Greater Pine Island (see section 34-1743).
+This restriction does not affect buffer walls that may be required by section 10-416.

 Sec.
-33-564.
+33-1064.
 Entrance gates.

-Entrance gates or gatehouses cannot interfere with movement of cars between neighborhoods (see section 33-521).
-Entrance gates or gatehouses can be used to control access only to a single block; for purposes of this section, a "single block" means the length of any street from a dead-end or cul-de-sec to the first intersecting street and which provides access to 5 or fewer existing or potential dwelling units.
-An entrance gate to a single block must be designed in such a manner that at least one vehicle can pull safely off the intersecting street while waiting to enter.
-These regulations supersede conflicting regulations governing entrance gates and gatehouses in section 34-1748(1).
-Entrance gates for non-residential uses are permitted in accordance with section 34-1748(4).
-Entrance gates to individual lots or to agricultural properties are not affected by this section.
+Entrance gates or gatehouses cannot interfere with movement of cars between neighborhoods (see also section 33-1021).

+- (1) Entrance gates or gatehouses can be used to control access only to a single block and may not be located on a publicly dedicated street or street right-ofway. - a.
+For purposes of this subsection, a "single block" means the length of any street or accessway from its end or cul-de-sec to the first intersecting street and which provides access to 5 or fewer existing or potential dwelling units. - b.
+An entrance gate to a single block must be designed in such a manner that at least one vehicle can pull safely off the intersecting street while waiting to enter. - c.
+These regulations supersede conflicting regulations governing entrance gates and gatehouses in section 34-1748(1). - (2) Entrance gates for non-residential uses only that will remain open during normal working hours are permitted in accordance with section 34-1748(4). - (3) Fencing around individual lots and agricultural properties is governed by general county regulations and is not affected by this section.

 Sec.
-33-565.
-Maximum height of buildings and structures.
+33-1065.
+Maximum height of buildings and structures. [the non-underlined text is being relocated from section 34-2175(4) and modified as indicated]